CodeBnB/codebnb/README.md

 # CodeBnB

-The Airbnb for code - a modern, developer-friendly marketplace for code, scripts, themes, and digital assets.
+Where developers **bring and buy** code - a modern, fair marketplace for scripts, themes, and digital assets.

+*Like Airbnb revolutionized travel, we're revolutionizing code sharing.*

 ## Vision